sabeerbikba/dev.tools/task.md

 - [x] need to add comment in index.html file like this <!--**  Github: https://github.com/sabeerbikba/dev.tools  **--> - 02/06/24
 - [X] minify css use `<style></style>` and for javascript `<script></script>` and html default : COMPLETED - `LiveHtml` Compoent

+## other task

+ - [ ] use precommit hook that generate just run build:styles script  and wait few second

 ## New Tools Ideas